adityavkk/SICP/chapter-1/chapter-1-notes.md

               (+ counter 1))))
   (iter 1 1))
 ```

+#### Distinction Between A Recursive Process And A Recursive Procedure
 - From one point of view, both of these implementations are the same.
 Both require a number of steps proportional to n to compute n!, both of
 these processes even carry out the same series of multiplications
-- In the first implementation of factorial, however, the bprocess build
+- In the first implementation of factorial, however, the process built
 up a chain of _deferred operations_
   - This type of process, characterized by a chain of deferred
   operations, is called a _recursive process_